sdmydbr9/MMM-Chat/README.md

 # MMM-Chat
 Magicmirror module to chat with chat gpt

-This module assumes that your default installation location is /home/pi/MagicMirror.
+## This module assumes that your default installation location is /home/pi/MagicMirror.
+If youre using other locations, please update the node_helper.js with your correct directory.

 Installation instruction